sap-tutorials/sap-build-apps/tutorials/codejam-13-spinner/codejam-13-spinner.md

 ![Product Detail page](images/empty-details.png)

 In this exercise, you will enhance the **Product details** page by adding a spinner and only showing the fields once they are populated with the data.

+There are 2 ways to show a spinner:

+* Using special flow functions to show and hide the entire page.
+* Using a spinner control that you position on the UI where you want to show a spinner, and control with a page variable.

+You'll do both.